vistadataproject/vistadataproject.github.io/vam/build1_1/demo/index.md

 ![DM_3_1_SINGLE_CLICK_SEL_LIST](images/DM_3_1_SINGLE_CLICK_SEL_LIST.png)

-The main RPC, _ORWPT ID INFO_, is resolved in VISTA in Build 1.1 like other Patient data RPCs ...
+The main RPC, _ORWPT ID INFO_, is resolved in VISTA like other Patient data RPCs ...

 ![DM_3_1_ORWPT_ID_INFO -width70](images/DM_3_1_ORWPT_ID_INFO.png)

-Patient information will move to the VICS Server in Build 2 following the pattern established for User management in Build 1.1.
+Patient information will move to the VICS Server in Build 2 following the pattern established for User management in earlier builds.

 Clicking _Ok_ ("hard select") will bring you to the Patient's "Coversheet" ...